tsanguw/imdb-watch-tracker/README.md

 2. Use the list's **Export** option (in the "..." / options menu) to download a CSV.
-3. Save it as `imdb_watchlist_export.csv` in your **private data repo's** local clone (see "Keeping your data private" above) — not in this repo.
+3. Save it as `imdb_watchlist_export.csv` in your **private data repo's** local clone — not in this repo.
 4. Commit and push *the private repo* whenever you add/remove titles — the weekly job just reads whatever's currently there, it doesn't fetch a fresh copy itself.